Type 052D destroyer

 The Type 052D destroyer (NATO/OSD reporting name: Luyang III-class destroyer) is a class of guided-missile destroyers in the Chinese People's Liberation Army Navy (PLAN), and currently one of the most numerous principal surface combatant classes in service of the PLAN Surface Force.
+The initial variant of the ship class is known as Type 052D and extended flight deck variant is known as Type 052DL.

-The Type 052D is a larger variant of the Type 052C, and has flat-paneled active electronically scanned array (AESA) radar, The Type 052D uses a canister-type (instead of 052C's revolver-type) vertical launching system (VLS), which is not limited to surface-to-air missiles, making it China's first dedicated multi-role destroyer.
+The Type 052D is a larger variant of the Type 052C, and has flat-paneled active electronically scanned array (AESA) radar, The Type 052D uses a canister-type (instead of 052C's revolver-type) vertical launching system (VLS), which is not limited to surface-to-air missiles, making it China's first dedicated multi-purpose VLS-equipped destroyer.

 Etymology

 The Type 052Ds are fitted with the four-panel Type 346A (NATO reporting name: Dragon Eye) active electronically scanned array (AESA) radar system.
 Chinese media informally calls the Type 052D the Chinese Aegis (中华神盾), portraying it as a peer of contemporary United States Navy ships equipped with the Aegis Combat System.
 The appearance of the Type 052D, with flat-panelled radar and canister-based vertical launch system, has encouraged this informal use.